MicrosoftLearning/AI-102-AIEngineer/Instructions/02-cognitive-services-security.md

     - The namespace for the SDK you installed is imported
     - Code in the **Main** function retrieves the application configuration settings, and then it uses the service principal credentials to get the Azure AI services key from the key vault.
     - The **GetLanguage** function uses the SDK to create a client for the service, and then uses the client to detect the language of the text that was entered.
-5. Return to the integrated terminal for the **keyvault-client** folder, and enter the following command to run the program:
+5. Enter the following command to run the program:

     **C#**